flkou/starter-hugo-research-group/content/post/【test-theory】reliability-split-half-spearman-brown-cronbach-sem/index.md

 ### Split-Half Reliability

 * Two halves may not be parallel
-* Toefficient depends on the grouping of items
+* Coefficient depends on the grouping of items

 ### Spearman-Brown